OUR FOUNDERS (APOSTLE & MRS. WASHINGTON)

 The Birth of Chosen Rehab: A Divine Assignment of Restoration

 Sixteen years ago, Apostle Kelvin Cobi Gbingor Washington arrived in Ghana with his newlywed wife, Mrs. Abena Washington.
-Their first home was his mother’s residence in Achimota-Abofu—a quiet place where they hoped to simply enjoy the bliss of their honeymoon.
+Their first home was his mother’s residence in Achimota-Abofu, a quiet place where they hoped to simply enjoy the bliss of their honeymoon.

 But God had other plans.

 One evening, while Apostle was taking a shower, he found himself asking the Lord, “What would You have me do?”
-In that sacred moment, he heard the unmistakable, loving voice of God say:
+In that sacred moment, he heard the unmistakable, loving voice of God say: “Go to the ghetto behind your house and testify of Me.
+Tell them of the wonderful things I have done for you.”

 Apostle obeyed.

 The very next day, he walked into the ghetto behind his home.
 Supernaturally, the entire community was drawn to him.
 He began preaching the gospel, sharing the testimony God had placed on his heart.
-After ministering, he gave them some money—a gesture of compassion.
-Among the crowd, he recognized a friend named Ben, now tragically caught in addiction.
-Ben came from a privileged background; his father was a politician.
-Yet here he was, lost in the shadows of the ghetto.
+After ministering, he gave them some money as a gesture of compassion.

 Without hesitation, Apostle turned to Ben and said, “I can’t leave you here.
 I have to take you home.”

-“If you continue to do this, I will supernaturally take away the withdrawal symptoms.
+Then the Lord spoke again: “If you continue to do this, I will supernaturally take away the withdrawal symptoms.
 No one will ever die in your care.”

 From that moment, Wednesdays became the official day for ghetto outreaches.
 The number of rehabilitants grew from six to over 170 men.